-I love old cemeteries, mostly for their amazing atmosphere, but they also reflect local history and the architecture trends of different times.
+I love old cemeteries, mostly for their amazing atmosphere.
+They also reflect local history and architecture trends of different times.
 Here is one of the most unique graves in Warsaw – the Braeunig Family mausoleum at the Evangelical-Augsburg Cemetery.
 It`s probably the first cast-iron monument in Warsaw.
 It was built in 1821 in Neo-Gothic style, and this year it turns 200!

-Karol Bogumił Braeunig was a successful merchand who was supplying Polish royalty in wine and also managing finances of the Grand Theater.
-The mausoleum was funded by his wife Klarysa in 1821.
+Karol Bogumił Braeunig was a successful merchand who was supplying Polish royalty in wine and also managing finances of the Grand Theater which was rebuilt and expanded after the Second World War, and it`s the largest theater in Poland these days.
+The mausoleum was funded by Karol`s wife Klarysa in 1821.